Clare-Joyce/CDS_Project/README.md

 This function calculates the optimal number of has functions to be calculated for each element which is added to the filter.

+**suggested code structure**
+CDS_Project:
+    bloom_filter.py: what it does
+    report.ipynd: what it contains
+    .
+    .
+    .
+    .

 ## Tests

 In order to test the implementation performance of the bloom filters with two types of large dataset a set of random words and DNA sequences are generated with functions.